Cervical Spine Instability, Vein blockage, fluid build up and intracranial hypertension.

 A balloon demonstration of a stretched vein

 - At 3:30 the vein is represented by a balloon.
-When the balloon is stretched to 9 inches it has more space for the blood to flow than when it is stretched to at 11 inches.
+When the balloon is stretched to 9 inches it has more space for the blood to flow than when it is stretched to 11 inches.
 A narrowing occurs.
 The more stretching of the vein the less space is contained within the vein for the blood flow and for drainage of fluids that need to be moved out of the brain.

 A “sludge” buildup in the brain caused by malrotation at the C1

-The main danger of brain venous congestion is that it increases intracranial pressure, this pressure is then transmitted to the brain’s arteries, which then increase blood flow to ensure adequate oxygenation of the brain.
+The main danger of brain venous congestion is that it increases intracranial pressure, this pressure is then transmitted to the brain’s arteries, which then increases blood flow to ensure adequate oxygenation of the brain.
 If the blood vessels cannot respond because of their obstruction in the neck, then brain ischemia can ensue.

 The brain’s blood vessels may initially be able to respond via autoregulation (increases in blood vessel diameter in the brain) for a time, but if the cervical/brain venous congestion continues because of cervical dysstructure and cervical instability, the increased intracranial pressure will eventually damage the brain neurons, and ultimately, the brain tissue itself.